nclaudiuf/ImageRecognition-OpenCV/README.md

-# ImageRecognition-OpenCV
-Example Image Recognition using OpenCV 3.0 (custom filters, flan &amp; surf)
+# Image Recognition using OpenCV
+The project consits of an train image model as an example upon which custom filters and FLANN and SURF match descriptors.
+Features provided by OpenCV community.

+# More about the project will come soon.